Charoen Pokphand: CP Beverages & Food

 CP B&F is the Beverages arm of CP and was established in 2016 in Bangkok, Thailand.
 It operates Cafes, QSR, Logistics Brands namely Arabitia Cafe, Jungle Cafe, Farmee, Daily Runner and also is into Export - Import Business.
 The company now operates in 5 countries - China, Thailand, India, Cambodia, Laos and Myanmar and has 5 subsidiaries - CP B&F India Pvt Ltd, CP B&F (Thailand) Co.
 Ltd, CP B&F (Cambodia) Co., Ltd. In September 2020, CP B&F (Vietnam) Private Company Limited has been established in Vietnam.

 SAIC Motor-CP

 SAIC Motor-CP Co., Ltd. is a 50-50 joint venture between CP and Chinese automotive manufacturer SAIC Motor.
 It produces MG vehicles in a manufacturing plant in Chonburi.
 MG vehicles are distributed in Thailand by MG Sales (Thailand) Co., Ltd.

-Slavery revelations
+CP Future City Development Corporation Limited (CPFC)

-After a several-month-long investigation, in 2014 the British newspaper The Guardian reported that Charoen Pokphand (CP) Foods purchases fishmeal, which it then feeds to its farmed prawns, from suppliers that own, operate or buy from fishing boats manned with slaves.
-The Guardian reported that after the slaves are bought for roughly US$250, the working conditions on those boats include forced labour with 20-hour work days, forced drug use, starvation and executions.
-CP Foods readily admitted to the use of slave labour in its supply chain.
+CP Future City Development Corporation Limited (CPFC) is a fully-integrated real estate company, a subsidiary of C.P.
+Group, established in 2021 to develop Makkasan then expanded to handle other projects claiming $14 USD billion in deveolopment assets and currently managing 800,000sqm of space, CPFC core businesses focus on property development, investment and management.